shanefay/learn-me-a-haskell/README.md

 particularly if this is the first time you do this.

 Your task is to get all the tests to succeed.

+### Submitting your work

+Move back up the top CS3016-1617 directory.

+Archive (ZIP/tar/compress) the relevant LabNN directory.

+Upload the corresponding archive to Blackboard.